jyore/automation-examples/aws-tf-puppet-nginx/README.md

 This example will launch a minimal web infrastructure into AWS, including the following resources:

-* VPC w/ internet router
+* VPC w/ internet gateway and router
 * Security Group
 * EC2 Instance